hahn80/titan-turbojet-docs/timeseries.md

 For operation **forecast**, we need to understand the following things:
 - `columns`: The list of columns to predict (can be multiple cols).
+- `freezing`: The list of freezing columns (copy over and not predicting).
 - `ds`: Name of your timestamp in your database.
 -  `freq`: The frequency of your timeseries data `ds`.
 We only accept **H** (for hourly); **D** (for daily); **W** (for weekly); and **M** (for monthly).
 -  `periods`: the length of your future time series wanted to be predicted.
 168 hours mean 7 days or one week.